pinumbernumber/Xbox-360-Guide-Button-Remapper/README.md

 I'm not sure how to use the GitHub issue log, so I'll keep a list here.

-1. This program doesn't ACTUALLY map to the Guide button.
+This program doesn't ACTUALLY map to the Guide button (I know, I lied).
 It's very much a work in progress.

 Microsoft likes to hide this information from its devs.